 Published by MBA Skool Team, Last Updated: July 22, 2021

 Marketing Strategy of Red Bull analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Red Bull marketing mix, help the brand succeed.
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Red Bull marketing mix, help the brand succeed in the market.

 Red Bull marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Red Bull Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Red Bull marketing strategy can be explained as follows:

 Red Bull drink idea came from Krating Daeng which is a non-carbonated energy drink available originated in Thailand.
 The brand has achieved global recognition, and is now sold in over 170 countries.
 Red Bull drink contained ingredients similar to that but a few more added to accommodate the western taste and also became carbonated.
 The product mix of Red Bull can be elaborated as follows.
 Red Bull energy drink contains caffeine, taurine, B vitamins, sucrose and glucose which is mainly required by workaholics, sports people or even youth who want to party at night.
 As there is a usual trend that occurs in the younger segment, they came up with a sugar free variant called Red Bull SugarFree which contains aspartame and acesulfame K instead of sucrose and glucose.
 The drink is available in a tall blue-silver can with 2 red bulls on the front whereas Krating Daeng is a gold short can.
 The two products are produced differently and available in different countries and red bull is a much more popular energy drink worldwide.